azamikram/rcg/README.md

 ### Additional Notes
 - We typically use chi-square `chisq` as the main CI test which works for discrete data.
 For our synthetic data experiments, we generate discrete data (`states` in `config/graph_gen.yaml`).
 But for Sock-shop or real-world dataset, we have to discretize the data.
 For that we use the variables `BINS`.
 - For application specific data, sometimes we also need to remove a few variables such as the timestamp or variables with constant values.
 Fro that we generally use the boolean variable named `PRE_PROCESS`.
+- Most of our scripts are parallalizeable.
+Use `THREADING` and `WORKERS` to utilize it.